iSTRUM/transient_rheology_python_tutorial/tutorial_content/chapter_02_python_model/01_building_a_python_model.md

-# Building a Python class inheritance model for the phenomenological models
+# An object-oriented model for the phenomenological models

 The form of the base creep function lends itself well to an object-oriented design.
 In this chapter, we'll identify the common characteristics of the various